AllenCell/benchmarking_representations/README.md

 │   │   │   │   ├── config.yaml     <- Config for image processing workflow [Update data paths]
 ```

-and then follow the [installation](br/data/preprocessing/image_preprocessing/README.md) steps to run the snakefile located in
+Then follow the [installation](br/data/preprocessing/image_preprocessing/README.md) steps to run the snakefile located in

 ```
 ├── data